The Chess Memory Palace cover

 Take your time if it is all proving too difficult.
 Loosen up with some stretching exercises; flex your memory; touch the toes of your imagination with a few fantasies.

-If you are now presented with picture notation, you can understand it and play the right move at the board (Chapter 1).
+If you are now presented with a chess move written in Image Notation, you can understand it and play the right move at the board (Chapter 1).
 The next question is, how do you memorise the picture words?

 In short, we will use our naturally great memory for places, images and stories.
 We will use our imagination to link each picture word pair to a location, in a miniature story.
-For example, we will visualise the picture words heart and sponge as “a heart using a sponge to clean the outside of an aeroplane".
+For example, we will visualise the picture words rhododendron and winch as “a rhododendron winding a winch to open the door of an aeroplane”.
 We will be creative to make this little story as compelling as possible.
 We will then use a sequence of locations to create an ordered structure of memories.
 This is called a memory palace.

 In Chapter 3, we will discuss how to select picture words and how to design a memory palace.
 For now, I assume we have already been given the picture words and locations that we want to memorise.